nikossotirakis/KeyCaptureTool/README.md

 1. To get the requirements use ```git clone https://github.com/nikossotirakis/KeyCaptureTool```
 2. Run the command ```pip install -r requirements.txt``` to install all the packages required in your computer.

-~ Once exacuted press "Esc" to terminate the program :)
+To terminate the program press "Esc".